 After admission to Urshan College, students are assigned to a member of the faculty who acts as their academic advisor throughout their college career.
-The advisor is to play a vital role in helping the student to develop long-range academic and career plans and to select semester class schedules.
-The advisor must also give approval for all schedule adjustments, credit overloads, and independent studies.
+The advisors play a vital role in helping students to develop long-range academic and career plans and to select semester class schedules.

 Advisement is a continuous process that begins with matriculation and continues throughout the student's college career.
-Each student is assigned an academic advisor in accordance with his or her major.
-The advisor is to play a vital role in helping the student develop long-range academic and career goals and to select semester class schedules.
+Students are assigned an academic advisor in accordance with their major.
 However, it remains the responsibility of the student to know and fulfill the requirements necessary for obtaining a degree at Urshan College.
 Students should maintain their own records with copies of all official correspondence with the College.
 Students should check academic advice against the official policy of the College as it is found in published documents.